-- 33. In addition to matters mentioned above, Liberty has concerns about the Bill's formulation of the definition of marriage as the union of two people "regardless of their sex, sexual orientation or gender identity."
-While fervently agreeing with the sentiment it expresses, in Liberty's view the statement of non-discrimination would be better located as a separate subsection of the definitions section, leaving the marriage definition simple, and placing the non-discrimination phrase at a more general level. - 34.
-This could be achieved by adding to Section 5 a new sub-section 5(4): "In this section a reference to a person or to people must be interpreted to include a person or people regardless of their sex, sexual orientation or gender identity." - 35.
-The marriage definition in s.5(1) would then read simply "marriage means the union of two people, to the exclusion of all others, voluntarily entered into for life" and s.5(4) (as proposed above) would ensure that it would continue to be interpreted without discrimination on the named grounds, and would also ensure such non-discriminatory interpretation of the Act as a whole. - 36.
-Liberty urges the Committee to adopt this formulation in the consolidated bill.
+- 35. In addition to matters mentioned above, Liberty has concerns about the Bill's formulation of the definition of marriage as the union of two people "regardless of their sex, sexual orientation or gender identity."
+While fervently agreeing with the sentiment it expresses, in Liberty's view the statement of non-discrimination would be better located as a separate subsection of the definitions section, leaving the marriage definition simple, and placing the non-discrimination phrase at a more general level. - 36.
+This could be achieved by adding to Section 5 a new sub-section 5(4): "In this section a reference to a person or to people must be interpreted to include a person or people regardless of their sex, sexual orientation or gender identity." - 37.
+The marriage definition in s.5(1) would then read simply "marriage means the union of two people, to the exclusion of all others, voluntarily entered into for life" and s.5(4) (as above) would ensure that it would continue to be interpreted without discrimination on the named grounds, and would also ensure such non-discriminatory interpretation of the Act as a whole.